DHTMLX/docs-todolist/docs/guides/task_object.md

 console.log(list.getChildrenIds({ id: "1", tree: false })); // ['1.1', '1.2']
 ~~~

 Filtering can make some tasks invisible on the page.
-The `filtered` parameter of the method defines whether the filtered (hidden) tasks appear in the result (`filtered: false` by default) or not (`filtered: true`).
+The `filtered` parameter defines whether hidden tasks appear in the result.
+Set it to `true` to exclude them (default is `false`).
 The snippet below shows both options:

 ~~~js
 // filter the tasks